-Since $\infty$ is a boundary point, we cannot conclude equivalence using transversality.
-Such situation is considered by Nadler and Shende in \cite{Nadler-Shende} in which they developed the theory of nearby cycle to study the canonical map
+Since $\infty$ is a boundary point, we cannot conclude the equivalence using transversality.
+Such situation is considered by Nadler and Shende in \cite{Nadler-Shende} where they developed the theory of nearby cycle to study the canonical map

 which we recall now.